 Massachusetts citizens seeking to exercise local control over the emboldened and aggressive commercial marijuana industry are seeking clear information on how they may act under the evolving law and developing regulations.
-The Cannabis Control Commission has issued this Guidance Document.
+In addition to publishing their 107-page draft regulations for public comment, the Cannabis Control Commission has issued this Guidance Document.

 There are a number of ways that local control needs to be strengthened.
-The notion that communities cannot restrict medical marijuana companies from converting to recreational commercial operations is of grave concern.
+The notion that communities cannot restrict medical marijuana companies from converting to recreational commercial operations in place prior to July 2017 is of grave concern.
 It would enshrine the bait and switch tactics of the marijuana industry into law, tying the hands of people sympathetic to “medicinal” marijuana, but opposed to commercial marijuana.
 These companies came to towns pleading to help the sick.
 But now they get to cash in on commercial pot.

 The Opt-Out guidance, referred to as a ban, still refers to requiring a generic bylaw or ordinance (simple majority), not to a zoning bylaw (super majority.)
 Towns and cities are confused by that, and some have supported bans by less than 66%, but more than 50%.